RickGelhausen/RiboReport/data/README.md

 4. Salmonella enterica serovar Typhimurium [Ribo-seq](https://www.ncbi.nlm.nih.gov/sra/SRX3456030[accn]) and [RNA-seq](https://www.ncbi.nlm.nih.gov/sra/SRX3456038[accn])

-## Labaling
+## Labeling
-Using the annotiaion, a ribo-seq dataset and its assosiated manually labled all ORFs as translated or not translated.
-Due to the mannual labels we obtained a ground truth dataset to which can be used for the benchmarking of Ribo-seq tools.
+Using the annotation, all annotated ORFs were manually inspected and labeled as translated or not translated for each Ribo-seq dataset.
+The manual labels provide use with a ground truth dataset which can be used to benchmark Ribo-seq tools.

 ## Data for each organism
 Each of the organims folder contains:
-- annotaion.gtf: NCBI annotaion used for mannual labeling
+- annotation.gtf: NCBI annotation used for manual labeling
-- config.yaml
+- config.yaml: the pipeline config file containing the adapter sequence
 - genome.fa: genome file used for mapping
-- labels_[organism].gff: all genes of the annotaion but including the lable information, expr=+ or expr=-,  in coloum 9
+- labels_[organism].gff: all genes of the annotation but including the labeling information, expr=+ or expr=-,  in coloum 9
-- samples.tsv
+- samples.tsv: the pipeline sample file containing the samples used for each organism
-- misc_[organism].zip: contaning the preprocessed lable information of the Ribo-Seq and the MS data.
-While the processing different subsets are generated.
+- misc_[organism].zip: contaning the preprocessed labeling information of the Ribo-Seq and the MS data.
+During the processing, different subsets were generated.
-This diffrent sets are: CDS, ORFs part of operons (operons_intersect), ORFs not part of operons (operons_complement), sORFs (samllORFs)
+These different sets are: CDS, ORFs part of operons (operons_intersect), ORFs not part of operons (operons_complement), sORFs (samllORFs)

-### Deails content of the misc_[organism].zip
+### Details for the content of the misc_[organism].zip
-- [subset]_lables_neg.gff
+- [subset]_labels_neg.gff
-- [subset]_lables_pos.gff
+- [subset]_labels_pos.gff
 - [subset]_masspec_pos.gff
 - [organim]_masspec_pos.gff
 - labels.gff
 - labels_sorted.gff
 - predicitons.gff
-- smallRFs.txt
+- smallORFs.txt